jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 }
 ```

-The best part is that ObjectState is itself a stream!
+The best part is that ObjectState is itself a stream.
 Which means that you can
 pipe it anywhere and it will happily emit its "state objects" anywhere you
 desire.
 This gives you a very simple and powerful way to compose streams of
-data into meaningful chunks of data and act upon them accordingly.
+data into meaningful "chunks" and act upon them accordingly.

 ### Putting it all together